BIGJRA/BIGJRA.github.io/rejuv.md

 <img src="/assets/media/rejuv/image83.png"
 style="width:6.73958in;height:5.03125in" />

 -   Enter this shop here and talk to the owner.
-Buy something if you’d like.
+Buy something if you'd like.

 The Underground Shop (Inside)